A-sleh/Student-Institute-Management/Front-End/README.md

         - [] update bill needed but ( how !!!)
-    -[X] add header in show studnet bill  page contain the details of paid and remainig salary of class -[X] add teacher bills in teacher information page -[] auto close the nav linke when move to another one -[] display teacher in show class details // endpoint needed to fix -[] display teacher in manage class details// endpoint needed to fix -[] in manage teacher should re get teacher remaing salarys
+    -[X] add header in show studnet bill  page contain the details of paid and remainig salary of class -[X] add teacher bills in teacher information page -[X] auto close the nav linke when move to another one -[] display teacher in show class details // endpoint needed to fix -[] display teacher in manage class details// endpoint needed to fix -[] in manage teacher should re get teacher remaing salarys